Knowledge base

 Once you start your test automation tool evaluation journey, there are many considerations you have to take.
 Because not all test automation tools are created equal.

-Some require heavy coding, which in turn requires lots of upskilling and maintenance (like Selenium testing).
+Some require heavy coding, which in turn requires lots of upskilling and maintenance (like Selenium test automation).

 Others require coding for more complicated tests which makes you dependent on people with developer skills.